When a Car Accident Claim Exceeds Insurance Limits in Florida

 The most straightforward protection against a claim that exceeds auto insurance limits is an umbrella insurance policy.
 Umbrella coverage sits above the underlying auto and homeowners policies and provides additional liability protection, typically in increments of $1 million.

 Umbrella policies are relatively inexpensive compared to the exposure they cover.
-A $1 million umbrella policy often costs a few hundred dollars per year, and the coverage extends to a wide range of liability scenarios beyond car accidents.
-For defendants whose non-exempt assets exceed their auto policy limits, umbrella coverage eliminates the gap that would otherwise invite a plaintiff’s attorney to pursue personal assets.
+A $1 million umbrella policy often costs a few hundred dollars per year, and the coverage extends to many liability scenarios beyond car accidents.
+For defendants whose non-exempt assets exceed their auto policy limits, umbrella coverage eliminates the exposure that would otherwise invite a plaintiff’s attorney to pursue personal assets.

 The limitation of umbrella insurance is that it must be in place before the accident occurs.
 Unlike asset protection planning, which can be implemented after a claim arises, umbrella coverage is only available on a prospective basis.
-This makes it a planning tool rather than a reactive measure, and it underscores the importance of reviewing car accident asset protection strategies before a liability event occurs.
+Pre-accident car accident asset protection combines adequate insurance coverage with exempt asset positioning so that both layers are already in place when a liability event occurs.